hsyl20/ghc-cross-compilation/index.rst

 The idea behind the external interpreter is to delegate the execution of the target code to another process (called ``iserv``).
-This process can then delegate to another one hosted on another platform or in a VM (e.g. NodeJS), etc.
+This process can then delegate to another one hosted on another platform or in a VM (e.g. NodeJS) if necessary.

-GHC performs two-way communication with this process to send ByteCode to evaluate, to ask for package to be linked, etc. During code execution, the ``iserv`` process may query the host GHC (e.g. when Template Haskell code is run, it may query information about some ``Names`` and these information live in the
+GHC performs two-way communication with ``iserv`` process to send ByteCode to evaluate, to ask for package to be linked, etc. During code execution, the ``iserv`` process may query the host GHC (e.g. when Template Haskell code is run, it may query information about some ``Names`` and these information live in the